Golf Cart Lithium Conversion Cost: 36V & 48V Guide

 Other Brands

 Newer brands like Star EV, ICON, Evolution, and Advanced EV often ship with lithium batteries from the factory.
 If you own one of these with lead-acid, the conversion process follows the same general steps above.
-Check our brand comparison pages for model-specific details, or browse the best golf cart brands to compare options.
+Check our brand comparison pages for model-specific details, browse the best golf cart brands, or see our top 10 golf carts for 2026 to compare options.

 These are the problems that trip up first-timers.
 Avoid them and your conversion will go smoothly.